honeycombio/beeline-nodejs/docs/API.md

 ### Creating traces and spans

+In general you're going to be creating spans more often than traces.
+If you're using express, you may not ever have to use any of the trace API.

 #### startTrace()

 ```javascript
 beeline.startTrace(metadataContext[, withTraceId, withParentSpanId])
 ```

 Starts a new local trace and initializes the async context propagation machinery.
-Most other API calls require a trace to be active to actually do anything (i.e. calling `startSpan` does nothing if there's no trace.)
-Returns a reference to the trace, and installs the root span as the current span.

-`metadataContext` is a map of initial properties of the root span.
+You _must_ have an active trace for the rest of the API to do anything.
+If you call `startSpan` when you aren't currently in an trace, an `Error` will be thrown.
+The instrumentations (which must operate in both trace/non-trace environments) handle this by checking `beeline.traceActive()` and only creating spans if they're within a trace.

+This method also creates the root span for the trace (using `beeline.startSpan` below), and adds `metadataContext` as its initial context.
+This root span is installed as the current span.

+Returns a reference to the trace.

-For an explanation of `withTraceId` and `withParentSpanId`, see "Interprocess trace propagation" below.
+For an explanation of `withTraceId` and `withParentSpanId`, see [Interprocess trace propagation](#interprocess-trace-propagation) below.

 example: